bert2/FParsec.CSharp/README.md

 This library is based on the following works:

 * Obviously [FParsec](https://github.com/stephan-tolksdorf/fparsec), because FParsec.CSharp only _wraps_ FParsec and barely implements any logic on its own.
-FParsec is also where I nicked most of the XML documentation from.
+FParsec is also where I stole most of the XML documentation from.
 * [Pidgin](https://github.com/benjamin-hodgson/Pidgin) gave me the whole idea of thinking about a parser combinator API in C#.
 However, I'm not smart enough to build my own implementation and just wrapped FParsec instead.
 * The OPP's implicit operator implementation was stolen from [StackOverflow](https://stackoverflow.com/questions/29322892).
+* The idea for the parser `Purify()` was also stolen from [StackOverflow](https://stackoverflow.com/a/56364809/1025555).
-* The NFA implementation was inspired by [Russ Cox' fantastic article on efficient regex matching](https://swtch.com/~rsc/regexp/regexp1.html).
+* The NFA implementation for the glob/regex parser example was inspired by [Russ Cox' fantastic article on efficient regex matching](https://swtch.com/~rsc/regexp/regexp1.html).

 ## TODO

-* Implement small script language example
-* Add parser position to `Debug()` combinator
-* Support C# 8.0 nullable?
-* Remove `Parse...()` functions?
 * Wrap `numberLiteral` and `identifier` parsers?
 * Add [source link](https://github.com/dotnet/sourcelink) support?